Geometric aspects of non-homogeneous 1+0 operators: Geometric description of bi-Hamiltonian operators bihamnije

 \section{\texorpdfstring{Geometric description of bi-Hamiltonian $(1+0)$ operators}{bihamnije}}

 In this final Section, we introduce the notion of the bi-pencil defined for a pair of $(1+0)$ operators, and we present some results for non-homogeneous operators in connection with Nijenhuis geometry.
-Both these analysis are in the direction of aiming to a purely geometric description of the $(1+0)$ operators and of the pairs of such operators.
+Both these analyses are in the direction of a purely geometric description of the $(1+0)$ operators and of the pairs of such operators.